Three Fish Roast (Pescatarian Festive Recipe)

 How to serve this Stuffed Salmon Roast?

-So if I were making this for Christmas, I’d have it with the usual suspects:
+I have it with the usual classics:

 • roast potatoes (any potato recipe would be good)